xoul-ai/aphrodite-fork/README.md

 aphrodite run meta-llama/Meta-Llama-3.1-8B-Instruct
 ```

+If you're not serving at scale, you can append the `--single-user-mode` flag to limit memory usage.

 This will create a [OpenAI](https://platform.openai.com/docs/api-reference/)-compatible API server that can be accessed at port 2242 of the localhost.
 You can plug in the API into a UI that supports OpenAI, such as [SillyTavern](https://github.com/SillyTavern/SillyTavern).

 Please refer to the [documentation](https://aphrodite.pygmalion.chat) for the full list of arguments and flags you can pass to the engine.